-Kathleen L. Farquharson earned a PhD in Plant Biology from the University of Massachusetts, Amherst, and an MSc in Genetics from the University of Stellenbosch, South Africa.
-Kathy works as a Science Editor for The Plant Cell and lives in Belmont, California.
-Her interests include plant cell and molecular biology, the cell wall, tip growth, the cytoskeleton, and ion dynamics.
+Kathleen L. Farquharson earned a PhD in Plant Biology from UMass, Amherst, an MSc in Genetics from the University of Stellenbosch, and a Certificate in Professional Technical Writing from the University of Washington.
+Kathy resides in Belmont, California and works as a Science Editor for The Plant Cell.
+Her areas of expertise include the actin cytoskeleton, tip growth, and ion dynamics.
 Read more about Kathy.

 Nancy R. Hofmann holds a PhD in Plant Biology from the University of California at Davis and a BA in Biology from Swarthmore College.
 Nancy currently works as a Science Editor for The Plant Cell and resides in Socorro, New Mexico.
 Her areas of expertise include biochemistry, molecular biology, protein targeting, and organelle biology.
 Read more about Nancy.